 Dr Michael Mayo AB, MA, MSc, DPhil

-My research focuses on the work of modernist writers and their engagement with religion, psychoanalysis, and political action.
-My forthcoming book, The Well-Disposed Mind: James Joyce Between Loyola and Klein (Cambridge UP) traces the ways James Joyce used the Spiritual Exercises of Ignatius of Loyola to produce a certain kind of labour for his readers, a labour that engages the psychoanalytic transference to unravel our understanding of what ‘believing’ means when it comes to representation, language, and social relations.
-I lead tutorials in Anglophone literature from 1830 to the present day, and I have supervised many finalist disserations on subjects ranging from Working-Class Film in Scotland and Wales to Prison Literature of Northern Ireland to musical composers who use tweets as orchestral scores.
+My research focuses on the work of modernist writers and their engagement with religion, psychoanalysis, and ideology.
+My forthcoming book, The Well-Disposed Mind: James Joyce and the Jesuits (Cambridge UP) traces the ways James Joyce used The Spiritual Exercises of Ignatius of Loyola to produce a certain kind of labour for his readers, a labour that engages the psychoanalytic transference to unravel our understanding of what ‘believing’ means when it comes to representation, language, and social relations.
+I lead tutorials in Anglophone literature from 1830 to the present day, and I have supervised many finalist dissertations on subjects ranging from Working-Class Film in Scotland and Wales to Prison Literature of Northern Ireland to musical composers who use tweets as orchestral scores.